hackclub/sprig-hax/README.md

-# SPRIGHAX
+# sprig-hax 🌿🔌

-none of my fellows be hacking the sprig. it's time to start sprigmaxxing
+sprig-hax is a maxxed out version of [Sprig](https://sprig.hackclub.com/), for testing experimental and upcoming features for the game console.